Skip to Content, Navigation, or Footer.

-Under the Button is part of a student-run nonprofit.
+Under the Button

 The Summer I Got Caught in a Phishing Scheme

-cc/ The Summer I Turned Pretty with edits by Lex Lemer
+Credits: The Summer I Turned Pretty

 At my 5th internship (!!!) this summer, at this bustling fashion magazine (you’ve never heard of it, trust me), something terrible happened.
 No, I didn’t lose the bracelet I like.
 Something worse.